 Each horse owner will have their own arrangements for leasing, both in terms of financial responsibility as well as the amount of time that the leaser will be able to ride the horse.

 Some horse owners lease their horses out for a set fee, and that allows the rider a certain number of days per week that they can ride the horse.
 This is the way I do it because my horses are used in lessons and can't be committed to a lease rider every day of the week.

-In these sort of situations, like mine, the rider will pay a set fee for the lease and then have designated days of the week.
+In these sorts of situations, like mine, the rider will pay a set fee for the lease and then have designated days of the week.
 In this case, there is no additional financial responsibility.
 You are just basically buying additional riding time on the horse for a fee, and there is no additional cost.
 I consider this a partial lease.

 In a full lease situation, the horse is leased out and only the leaser will be riding it.
 This obviously would cost more money.
 In some cases, the cost of the full lease would just be the cost of the horse's board.
 In other cases, it may also include the other financial responsibility, maybe with the vet or farrier bills.